Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KVz4PN_LLhU.md

 ### Transcript

-> it took a few days to get this but let's uh let's just watch my [ __ ] dismount for a moment here
+> it took a few days to get this but let's, let's just watch my [ __ ] dismount for a moment here
 >
 > [Music]
 >